StateVoicesNational/Spoke/docs/HOWTO_DEPLOYING_AWS_LAMBDA.md

 Spoke needs a domain to run on.
 In order to configure the API Gateway with this domain we first need to create a certificate.

 Waiting for verification for a certificate may take a while so we will start that now.
 Go to the Certificate Manager service.
 Request a certificate.
 Select "public."
 Add a domain name `spoke.campaign.com`.
 Choose a validation method (generally the DNS method).
 Add the verification DNS records to your domain.
-Wait for the DNS update to propogate and continue with the setup.
+Wait for the DNS update to propagate and continue with the setup.

 ## S3

-Create a private S3 bucket by choosing all the default values as you go throuh the setup wizard.
+Create a private S3 bucket by choosing all the default values as you go through the setup wizard.
 We will call this `textforcampaign`.

 ## VPC